-The diagram below shows a typical design using a cap-XX supercapacitor that solves the problem of delivering the power needed by a GPRS/GSM transmitter, while keeping the current drawn from the CF Card interface within specification.
+The diagram below shows a typical design using a cap-XX supercapacitor that solves the problem of delivering the power needed by a GPRS transmitter, while keeping the current drawn from the PC Card interface within specification.

-The cap-XX supercapacitor has high C and low ESR (equivalent series resistance), so it delivers large current pulses without much change in load voltage.
-Because the ripple voltage on the load is small, this load-leveling effect means current drawn from the supply (the host device) during the load pulses can be under the maximum allowed by the CF+ Card specification.
-The most important criterion in selecting the supercapacitor is low ESR, because ESR typically contributes most to voltage ripple in high-C supercapacitors.
+The cap-XX supercapacitor has high capacitance and low ESR (equivalent series resistance), so delivers large current pulses without much change in load voltage.
+Because the ripple voltage on the load is small, this loadleveling effect means current drawn from the supply (the host device) during the load pulses can be under the maximum peak allowed by the PC Card specification.
+The most important criterion in selecting the supercapacitor is low ESR, because ESR typically contributes the most to the voltage ripple in high-C supercapacitors.